IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Same DLL in two services
 * Time wait clone if first
 * Test replay
+* Review activate and deactivate function
+* Use IMaterializationInterceptor to set entity dependencies

 ## Core functions
 * Review logs to service , why first error only